-- Define terms and a phrases used at Cornell
+- Define terms and phrases used at Cornell

-- List ways to get academic support at Cornell
+- Explore some of the many ways to get academic support at Cornell

-- What’s a prelim?
+- Spend a few minutes learning the lingo!
+What’s a prelim?
 Who is an advisor and what do they do?
-What is this add/drop/withdraw?
+What is this add/drop/withdraw/shopping period?
 Who are TAs?
 Use our Quizlet to learn some of the Cornell lingo.

 - The syllabus is your go-to resource to answer questions about your classes.
 Go through the Syllabus Checklist to learn more about your courses.
 The link will download a word document.

 - Office hours are a great place to get your questions answered!
-Learn more about how to use office hours.
+Learn more about what office hours are and how to use them.

 Watch: What Does It Take To Be A Successful Student at Cornell?

 Hear it from your peers!
 Check out successful students’ top 10 recommendations for starting strong!